How to Engage Residents Through Resident Cycle

 Engaging residents is important for many reasons, retention being one of the most significant.
-Losing a resident can be costly, inconvenient, and downright depressing.
+There’s proof that a positive resident move-in increases renewal rates.
+In addition, losing a resident can be costly, inconvenient, and downright depressing.
 But not all methods of engagement or moments in the resident life cycle merit the same treatment or attention; it takes specific tools and techniques at the right time to make the greatest, most personal impact on residents.
 We’ve plotted the 4 key points to pay attention to in the resident life cycle, along with tips for engagement.

 The courtship phase